-This bachelor's thesis explores the dynamic landscape of heterogeneous memory systems, characterized by advancements in main memory technologies such as Non-Volatile RAM (NVRAM), High Bandwidth Memory (HBM), and Remote Memory.
-Systems equipped with more than one type of main memory necessitate strategic decisions regarding data placement to take advantage of the properties of the different storage tiers.
-The responsibility for maintaining optimal data placement falls upon the CPU, resulting in a reduction of available cycles for computational tasks.
-In response to this challenge, Intel has introduced the Data Streaming Accelerator (DSA), which offloads data operations, offering a potential avenue for enhancing efficiency in data-intensive applications.
-The primary objective of this thesis is to provide a comprehensive analysis and characterization of the architecture and performance of the DSA, along with its application to a domain-specific prefetching methodology aimed at accelerating database queries within heterogeneous memory systems.
+- This bachelor's thesis delves into the evolving landscape of heterogeneous memory systems, marked by advancements in main memory technologies such as Non-Volatile RAM (NVRAM), High Bandwidth Memory (HBM), NUMA, and Remote Memory.
+These systems, characterized by diverse non-functional memory properties, demand strategic data location choices for optimal performance. - Due to size restrictions or other factors, data therefore has to be copied between these different storage tiers.
+A key challenge arises during data copying, where the CPU is predominantly occupied with waiting for the main memory, hindering parallel computations.
+In response, Intel introduces the Intel Data Streaming Accelerator (Intel DSA), which offloads data movement operations from the CPU, presenting an avenue for enhanced efficiency in data-intensive applications. - The primary goal of this thesis is a comprehensive analysis and characterization of the architecture and performance of Intel DSA, along with the application of the DSA to a domain specific prefetching methodology for accelerating databases in these heterogeneous systems.